Photo by Melina Walling

-Every summer, the Bill Lane Center for the American West offers many opportunities for Stanford undergraduates (including graduating seniors, co-terminal and master's students) to work with organizations throughout the West.
-Through these internships, students can explore careers in natural history, conservation, ecology, land use, museum curation, resource management, water, energy, literature, policy, politics, and more.
+Every summer, the Bill Lane Center for the American West offers many opportunities for Stanford undergraduates (including graduating seniors, co-terminal and master's students) to work with organizations throughout the American West.
+Through these internships, students can explore careers in conservation, ecology, ecosystems, energy, entomology, finance, fisheries, land use, literature, policy, politics, regenerative agriculture, resource management, water, and more.

 Students who complete any Bill Lane Center internship are also eligible for the public service Cardinal Quarter certification, offered in partnership with the Haas Center for Public Service.
 Students receive a notation on their transcript after completing all Cardinal Quarter requirements.

-Host organizations are confirmed during by early December and student applications are available on the SOLO portal by mid-December.
+Host organizations are confirmed by early December and student applications are available on the SOLO portal by mid-December.
+Below find information about our American West Internship opportunities.
+Internship locations fluctuate by year, though many organizations partner with us on an ongoing basis.

 To learn more about the application process, visit our Internships Overview page and visit the FAQs page.